tomeshnet/tomesh.net/_timeline/2018-05-30-librerouter-radio-and-antenna-test.md

 title: LibreRouter Radio and Antenna Test
 date: 2018-05-30
 ---
-Ran a series of tests with the LibreRouter's radio and antennas to determine how well they worked compaired to off-the-shelf products.
+Ran a series of tests with the LibreRouter's radio and antennas to determine how well they worked compared to off-the-shelf products.
 [Our Results](https://github.com/tomeshnet/documents/blob/master/technical/20180530_hpm5g-radio-tests.md)